-The operating mode is to be configured so that at least two or more generators are running, and they are to be connected to two or more sections of the main bus.
-The worst case failure of the configuration is not to result to a blackout.
+The closed bus-tie configuration is to be such that the minimum number of required running generators (i.e., two or more) are connected to two or more sections of the main bus.
+The minimum number of running generators are to be determined from the unit's DP capability.
+The worst case failure of the configuration is not to result in a blackout.